jnana027/Movies-Analysis/README.md

 Objective:

-The primary aim of this data mining project is to conduct an in-depth analysis of movies database to gain valuable insights into sales performance of movies ,actor performance, identify emerging trends, and develop data-driven business strategies for improved decision-making.
+The primary aim of this data mining project is to conduct an in-depth analysis of movies database to gain valuable insights into Revenue performance of movies ,A Actor acting how many Films, identify emerging trends, and develop data-driven business strategies for improved decision-making.

 Dataset Overview and Data Preprocessing: